erpframework/jQuery.slight-submenu/README.md

 - lets you configure every aspect of the plugin in any way you want - setting button events of your choice, modifying added css classes, executed callbacks, even overriding defaults globally

 ### Features:
-- very easy to use and just a few kilobytes in size with full control over every aspect that the plugin;
+- very easy to use and just a few kilobytes in size with full control over every aspect that the plugin touches;
 - *does not shadow* any **a**'s hrefs (this is why buttons are used to expand/collapse submenus);
 - possibility to replace defaults globally
 - almost no css, as this plugin is intended to add behavior so its up to you how things will look